grumpyjames/birding-almanac/features/a-200-bird-year/part-20-a-northern-experience.md

 ### A Northern Experience

 It's time to get out of the London - there's a royal wedding happening.
 Let's away to the North.
-Specifically, the North-East.
+Specifically, the North East.

 This post covers the events of May 17th 2018.
 Pronoun guidance: AB1 doesn't fall asleep.